cjbaccus/Udacity_project4_microservices/README.md

   * python -m venv ~/.devops
   * source ~/.devops/bin/activate
 * Run ``` make install ``` to install required dependancies
+* When all is complete, Run `make lint` to validate that the code and the Dockerfile are well-formed, and don't contain errors.

 ### Executing the  `app.py`